Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get a single venue by id', specifying the verb and resource, and distinguishes from the sibling tool 'afl_venues_list' which would list venues.
-The return structure is also provided, reinforcing the purpose.
+The description clearly states 'Get a single venue by id' — a specific verb and resource.
+It distinguishes from the sibling afl_venues_list and other getters by focusing on a single venue.
+The return format is also included, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.